mvolkmann/blog/src/htmx.md

 The predecessor of HTMX, also created by Carson Gross, is {% aTargetBlank "https://intercoolerjs.org", "intercooler.js" %}.
+Work on intercooler.js began in 2013
-The first version of intercooler.js was released in April, 2014.
+and the first version was released in April 2014.
 Intercooler had a dependency on jQuery, but HTMX does not.

-The first version of HTMX was released in May, 2020.
+The first version of HTMX was released in May 2020.
 The 1.0 version was released in November, 2020.
 The latest version as of December 2023 is 1.9.9.
 It is 15K gzipped and 47K unzipped.